If you’re looking to pay bills or transfer money but don’t have a checkbook or a bank account, a money order may be a good option for you.

 What is meant by money order?

-A money order is an order for money used to send payments even if you don’t have a bank account, making it a great personal finance tool.
+It is an order for money used to send payments even if you don’t have a bank account, making it a great personal finance tool.
 The dollar amount written on it is the amount you can cash it for, so it works pretty much like a check.